WebAssembly/spec/spectec/test-prose/TEST.md

 - the instruction (ARRAY.NEW_ELEM x y) is valid with the instruction type [I32, I32] -> [(REF ?() (_IDX x))] if:
   - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (ARRAY (mut rt)).
-  - the element type C.ELEMS[y] exists.
+  - the element segment C.ELEMS[y] exists.
   - C.ELEMS[y] matches the reference type rt.

 Instr_ok/array.new_data